PIFSCstockassessments/StepwiseLH/README.md

   `dist_summary` is a true/false boolean to specify if summary statistics are generated.
 Default value is True.

-The following example generates random distributions of _Acanthuridae_ (Surgeonfishes) with a `Lmax` mean and associated standard deviations, as well as surviorship at max age equal to 0.04.
+The following example generates random distributions of _Acanthuridae_ (Surgeonfishes) with a `Lmax` mean and associated standard deviation, as well as surviorship at max age equal to 0.04.
 ```
 library(StepwiseLH)
 Data <- Get_distributions(Family="Acanthuridae", Lmax.mean=600, Lmax.SD=50, M_method=0.04)